netxms/netxms-doc/admin/agent-management.rst

   ExternalList=Name(*):command $1 $2

-ExternalParametersProvider
+ExternalMetricProvider
 --------------------------

-``ExternalParametersProvider`` defines command(script) and execution interval in seconds.
-Defined script will be executed as per interval and agent will cache parameter list.
-When server will request one of provided parameters it's value will be read from the agent cache.
-Main purpose is to provide data from long-running processes, or return multiple values at once.
+``ExternalMetricProvider`` defines command (script) and execution interval in seconds.
+Defined script will be executed regularly and agent will cache list of metrics along with their values.
+When server will request one of provided metrics, it's value will be read from the agent cache.
+Main purpose is to provide data from long-running processes, or retrieve multiple values by running a command only once.

-Script should print one or more "Parameter=Value" pairs to standard output.
+Script should print one or more "Metric=Value" pairs to standard output.
 Multiple pairs should be separated by new line.
-If parameter takes argument, it should be included in "Parameter(...)".
+If metric takes a parameter, it should be included in "Metric(...)".

 Example of the script:

 .. code-block:: shell

   #!/bin/sh
-  echo 'Parameter1=Value1'
+  echo 'Metric1=Value1'
-  echo 'Parameter2=Value2'
+  echo 'Metric2=Value2'
-  echo 'ParameterWithArgs(AAA)=Value3'
+  echo 'MetricWithParams(parameter)=Value3'
-  echo 'ParameterWithArgs(BBB)=Value4'
+  echo 'MetricWithParams(another_parameter)=Value4'

 Example of agent configuration:

 .. code-block:: cfg

   #Example
-  ExternalParametersProvider=PATH_TO_PROVIDER_SCRIPT:POLL_TIME_IN_SECONDS
+  ExternalMetricProvider=PATH_TO_PROVIDER_SCRIPT:EXECUTION_INTERVAL_IN_SECONDS

   #Example (run /tmp/test.sh every 5 seconds)
-  ExternalParametersProvider=/tmp/test.sh:5
+  ExternalMetricProvider=/tmp/test.sh:5

 ExternalTable
 -------------

 ``ExternalTable`` defines table that is provided by agent and how it can be obtained.
-Table can be collectexd per parameter request or by schedule.
-Second option is usefull when command for table creation os taking long time.
-To collect table in  background and return chased value as DCI table value "PollingInterval" configuration option is required.
+Table can be collected synchronously when requested by the server or regularly in the background (in this case server gets cached data).
+Second option is useful when command for table creation is taking a long time to avoid timeout.
+To collect table in the background "PollingInterval" configuration option is required.

-Command is executed synchronously when this metric is requested by server or is taken form cash if "PollingInterval" configuration option is set.
 Each table line is separated with new line symbol.
-First line in returned text used as a name of the columns and all next lines will be used like table data.
-Parameters from DCI configuration can be provided, that will be available like $1, $2, $3..., $9 variables.
-To accept arguments metric name should contain ``(*)`` symbols after name.
+First line in returned text should contain name of columns, subsequent lines contain table data.
+Parameters from DCI configuration can be provided, these will be available like $1, $2,
+$3..., $9 variables.
+To accept parameters metric name should contain ``(*)`` symbols after name.

 .. list-table::
    :header-rows: 1
-   :widths: 50 20 200
+   :widths: 20 10 70

    * - Name
      - Required
      - Description
    * - Command
      - Yes
      - Result of this command execution will be used as a value for table DCI.
        First row is used as column names.
    * - Separator
      - No
      - Symbol that will be used as a separator for columns.
 If separator is not specified, default value of ``,`` is used.

         .. note::
             Separator supports special macros for separator: